canstack/canstack.ca/README.md

 This is the repository for the Canstack website.

-Please note that the HTML and CSS files came from a [commercial template](http://themeforest.net/item/adventure-clean-simple-html-5-template/306473) that was purchased, so those files are not open source and could only be used if you also purchased a license.
+Please note that the HTML and CSS files came from a [commercial template](http://themeforest.net/item/adventure-clean-simple-html-5-template/306473) that was purchased, so those files are not open source and could only be used for other projects if another license was purchased.

 Otherwise all the content of the site is [open source](LICENSE).